Wiazeph/Wiazeph/README.md

 ### About me:

-I'm 20 years old.
+Hi, I'm Emre, I'm 20 years old.
 In the last years of secondary school, my interest in the world of informatics started.
 I've been learning since then.
-I want to do the job i love and i am working to become a Front-End Developer.
-In this profession, i am open to learning and improving myself.
-I'm a person working to be a trained developer in the Front-End world.
+I'm a person working to be an experienced developer in the Front-End world.
+I want to do the job I love and I am working to become a Front-End Developer.
+In this profession, I am open to learning and improving myself.

 I'm an open person to work, learn and improve myself in [Ankara](https://goo.gl/maps/cadu4sCBbzi4B6F98).